nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: May our Lord Jesus Christ Himself and God our Father, who loved us and by
+  text: May the God of hope fill you with all joy and peace in believing, so that
-    His grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
+    by the power of the Holy Spirit you may abound in hope.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 13th December 2020
+subtitle: Sunday worship - 20th December 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!